giantswarm/architect-orb/docs/job/run-tests-with-ats.md

 ### app-test-suite_version

-Version of app-test-suite `dabs.sh` container wrapper to use (git tag or commit).
+Version of app-test-suite `dats.sh` container wrapper to use (git tag or commit).
-Use this parameter if you have some changes lined up in `dabs.sh` which is not released yet.
+Use this parameter if you have some changes lined up in `dats.sh` which is not released yet.
 For git tags, the same container tag of app-test-suite will be used.

 **Attention:** For git commits or branches, `latest` will be used as container tag.